 For Early Educators: Watch Me!
 Celebrating Milestones and Sharing Concerns FREE VIDEO TRAINING IS AVAILABLE FOR CREDIT!
 Early care and education providers can access a FREE, 1-hour online continuing education course.
 The Watch Me! videos are in 4 modules that engage the viewer in child care scenes.
 The modules take a total of an hour to view.
 They show how teachers/caregivers monitor the development of the children in their care and talk with parents about developmental concerns.
 For continuing education credit, complete all 4 modules, each quiz and a final evaluation.

 Access this free video training at www.cdc.gov/WatchMeTraining

 For Health Professionals – Autism Case Training (ACT) Online CE Course

 This free, web-based, continuing education course consists of three modules with PowerPoint and video components.
 Users can view and complete all the materials online.
 The modules have facilitator guides for using the modules in a group.
 The content focuses on how health professionals and future health professionals can identify, diagnose, and care for children with autism spectrum disorder.

 Early educators can use the free, online access to this module to explore what is known about the symptoms and treatment of autism too.
 Go to www.cdc.gov/AutismCaseTraining.
 The training is approved for health professionals to earn credit for: CME, CNE, CEU and American Board of Pediatrics’ MOC (Part 2; 20pts).

 Devereux Center for Resilient Children is part of a large non-profit educational and behavioral health organization.
-Their activities include providing behavioral health and rehabilitation services, special education support as well as promoting resilience of all children.
-One part of their website offers 50 activities to promote resilience in young children.
-Reviewed and reaffirmed 12/2012
+Their activities include providing behavioral health and rehabilitation services, special education support as well as promoting resilience of children and adults.
+Reviewed and reaffirmed 4/2018.